Caucasian-Mohammedan Legion

 The Caucasian-Mohammedan Legion (German: Kaukasisch-Mohammedanische Legion) was a volunteer unit of the German Army during World War II.
 The Legion was created on 13 January 1942 by order of General of the Infantry Friedrich Olbricht.
-The Legion consisted of Abkhazians, Circassians, Balkars, Karachays, Chechens, Ingushes, Kurds, Talyshis, Ossetians, and various peoples of Dagistan.
 In accordance with the decree of 19 February 1942, volunteers from the peoples of the North Caucasus were on 2 August 1942 allocated on a national-territorial basis separately to the North Caucasian Legion / Mountain-Caucasian Legion.
 The initial placement of the Legion was Wesel.